 More pasta recipes

-If you’ve tried this spaghetti with garlic and oil, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this spaghetti with garlic and oil, let us know how you got on in the comments below.

 15 Minute Garlic and Herb Spaghetti